Azure/azure-iot-sdk-c/digitaltwin_client/readme.md

 ## Getting started
 ### Building
 Start by building the Digital Twin Client SDK; instructions are available [here](./doc/building_sdk.md).
-Be sure to clone the repo near your system root to maintain a valid path length.
+On Windows, be sure to clone the repo near your system root to maintain a valid path length.

-**Please use [public-preview](https://github.com/Azure/azure-iot-sdk-c/tree/public-preview) branch unless you have been directed to be on public-preview-pnp.  public-preview-pnp branch is our advance working branch which might contain breaking changes.**
+**Please use [public-preview](https://github.com/Azure/azure-iot-sdk-c/tree/public-preview) branch unless you have been directed to be on `public-preview-pnp`.  `public-preview-pnp` branch is our advance working branch which might contain breaking changes.**

 ### Exploring samples
 There are two separate, but related, sample directories.